a-yanovskiy/python-project-lvl1/README.md

 The user is shown a random mathematical expression, which need to calculate and write the correct answer.

 ### Starting:
-To start Calculator game use 'brain-calc' command
+To start Calculator game use:
+~$ brain-calc

 [![asciicast](https://asciinema.org/a/BX71okLywDzwRaITxJpw7WyjB.svg)](https://asciinema.org/a/BX71okLywDzwRaITxJpw7WyjB)